sumandeb003/MyGNNpractices/README.md

     2. Messages from all the neighbouring nodes are aggregated to compute a new embedding.
     3. The steps of message passing and aggregation can be iterated multiple times to update this new embedding.

+Given a graph, GCN uses a graph convolution operation to obtain node embeddings layer by layer—at each layer, the embedding of a node is obtained by gathering the embeddings of its neighbors, followed by one or a few layers of linear transformations and nonlinear activations.
+The final layer embedding is then used for some end tasks.
+For instance, in node classification problems, the final layer embedding is passed to a classifier to predict node labels, and thus the parameters of GCN can be trained in an end-to-end manner.

 5. GNN tasks:
     1. **Node-level task**: Regression of an attribute of a node or predict the class of a node in the given graph
     2. **Edge-level task**: Infer the existence of an edge between two existing nodes in an incomplete graph or regression/prediction of an attribute of an edge in a graph